Helen Newlove, Baroness Newlove

-Helen Margaret Newlove, Baroness Newlove (born 28 December 1961) is a Warrington-based community reform campaigner who was appointed as the Victims' Commissioner by the UK government in 2012.
-She is currently serving as a Deputy Speaker in the House of Lords.
-Helen Newlove came to prominence after her husband, Garry Newlove was murdered by three youths in 2007.
+Helen Margaret Newlove, Baroness Newlove (née Marston; 28 December 1961 – 11 November 2025) was a British community reform campaigner who was appointed as Victims' Commissioner and served from 2013 to 2019.
+She was reappointed as the interim victims' commissioner on 16 October 2023, serving until her death in 2025.
+She also served as a deputy speaker in the House of Lords from 2018 to 2025.

+Newlove came to prominence after her husband, Garry Newlove, was murdered by three youths in 2007.
 After his death she set up a number of foundations that aimed to tackle the UK drinking culture as well as providing support to young people.
-Newlove was given a peerage in the 2010 Dissolution Honours list and sits in the House of Lords as a Conservative.
+Newlove was given a peerage in the 2010 Dissolution Honours list and sat in the House of Lords as a Conservative.

+Early life

+Newlove was born in Salford, Lancashire, on 28 December 1961.
+She took a secretarial course at St Helens College and became a typist at Manchester magistrates' court.
+After marrying in 1986 and taking time out to start a family, she returned to work as a legal secretary.